 - regardless of the property share, the proportion of the votes or the right to elect or recall senior officers, it has a decisive control in the company.

 In the case of an enterprise preparing its annual report in accordance with the international accounting standards, a member of the chamber of auditors may only be commissioned to perform audit tasks if the auditor or audit firm in question has IFRS qualification.

 In this case the enterprise has to make sure that the tasks performed under accounting services are managed and controlled and the annual report and the consolidated report are prepared by a person, who is included in the IFRS section of the register of accounting service providers or who is a member of the chamber of auditors with IFRS qualification.

 The consolidated report has more detailed data on the balance sheet and profit and loss statement than the annual report.
 The consolidated annual reports consist of the consolidated balance sheet, the consolidated profit and loss statement and the consolidated annexes.
 The consolidated annual report has to present a true and fair view of the aggregate assets, financial and income situation of the businesses involved in the consolidation.

-No consolidated annual report and consolidated business report are required from a parent company that is a subsidiary of another, superior parent company and its superior parent company prepares its consolidated annual report (and consolidated business report) in accordance with the Accounting Act, Council Directive no. 83/349/EEC of 13 June 1983 and Decree no. 1606/2002/EEC of 19 July 2002 of the European Parliament and the Council.
+No consolidated annual report and consolidated business report are required from a parent company that is a subsidiary of another, superior parent company and its superior parent company prepares its consolidated annual report (and consolidated business report) in accordance with the Accounting Act, Council Directive no. 2013/34/EU of 26 June 2013 and Decree no. 1606/2002/EEC of 19 July 2002 of the European Parliament and the Council.
 In this case, however, the consolidated annual report and the consolidated business report of the superior foreign parent company, as well as the relevant auditing report, must be published in Hungarian.
 The exempt parent company is required to have the above documents published within 60 days of the approval of the consolidated annual report of the superior foreign parent company.

 The following entities may prepare their financial statements in accordance with IFRS: